There are many routes you can take to get a job in IT, including earning a certification, networking, and sharpening your relevant skills.

 Plus, it’s a growing field that offers solid entry-level salaries.
 The US Bureau of Labor Statistics projects employment in computer and information technology to grow by 11 percent from 2019 to 2029 .
 The average entry-level salary in IT was $63,828 as of April 2021 according to Glassdoor .

-So how do you go about getting a job in IT?
+So how do you go about breaking into the IT field?

 Think IT jobs are only in big coastal cities?